Start9Labs/documentation/site/source/developer-docs/documentation.rst

             .. figure:: /_static/images/contribution/documentation-new-step3.png
                 :width: 70%

-        4. Now tap "documentation" and you will likely see this "Compare and pull request" button - if so tap it and head to the next step.
+        4. Now click "documentation" and then click the "Compare and pull request" button.
+If this option does not appear, see the note below.

             .. figure:: /_static/images/contribution/documentation-new-step4.1.png
                 :width: 70%